jarnix/ledclock/README.md

 - inner radius: 14.4 cm
 - height: 1 cm

-The discs look like this:
+The discs look like this (with the led strip temporarily attached so you can understand):

 <img src="photos/IMG_20170114_211917.jpg">